primody/GAS-NPP-Example-Project/README.md

 powershell Scripts/plugin-setup.ps1
 ```

+NOTE: This will not work if your Git account does not have access to Unreal Engine source on Github.
+You can go [here](https://www.unrealengine.com/en-US/ue-on-github) to fix that.

 If you do not have Git, you can download the zip, extract it, and then run the 3rd command using Powershell.